p2panda/handbook/website/docs/specification/networking/queries.md

 ): NextEntryArguments!
 ```

-### `publishEntry`
+### `publish`

-- if a `publishEntry` request is accepted by a node it must publish the entry supplied with the request by taking the following steps:
+- if a `publish` request is accepted by a node it must publish the entry supplied with the request by taking the following steps:
   - the node must validate the received entry and operation by checking if:
     - the entry adheres to the [bamboo specification][bamboo] and has a valid signature and log integrity
     - the operation adheres to the [operation specification][operations]